 - Please arrive at your chosen time (9:00 am or 10:00 am) to allow time for check-in and using the restroom.
 If you arrive later, you may miss some parts of programming.
 If you are running late, please contact us as soon as possible at 229/391-5205. - Upon arrival, check-in at the Country Store.
-The lead teacher should enter the Country Store to provide the total number of students attending.
+The lead teacher should enter the Country Store to provide the total number of students attending and to receive wrist bands for any students who did not bring a signed media release form.
 All students and other teachers should remain on the bus for announcements by Museum staff. - Parents and extra chaperones must pay Museum general admission in the Country Store.
-(Monday: \$4.32; Tuesday-Friday: \$7.49 for adults, \$4.28 for children 5+, prices include tax) - Bus drivers, teachers, para-pros, and teachers assistants receive free admission. - After check-in, drive through the gate and park the buses along the south end of the large parking lot where the Museum staff will be located.
+(Monday: \$4.00 + tax; Tuesday-Friday: \$9.00 + tax for adults, \$5.00 + tax for children 5+) - Bus drivers, teachers, para-pros, and teachers assistants receive free admission. - After check-in, drive through the gate and park the buses along the south end of the large parking lot where the Museum staff will be located.